Zantac Lawsuit Lawyer

 Zantac Cancer Concerns and Timeline of FDA's Actions

-The FDA started releasing statements regarding Zantac, beginning in the fourth quarter of 2019.
+The FDA started releasing statements regarding Zantac beginning in the fourth quarter of 2019.

 A timeline of these statements and the corresponding actions that the agency has taken includes:

 • September 13, 2019: The FDA issued a statement announcing that laboratory tests had revealed that products containing ranitidine contained low levels of the nitrosamine impurity called N-nitrosodimethylamine (NDMA) at low levels.
 The agency noted that it was evaluating whether the low levels of NDMA in ranitidine posed a risk to patients.
-The FDA was not recommending that patients using ranitidine stopped taking their medication at that time, but did urge those patients to discuss alternative treatment options with their physician and to report adverse reactions to the use of ranitidine to the agency's MedWatch website to help provide a better understanding of the problem.
+The FDA was not recommending that patients using ranitidine stop taking their medication at that time but did urge those patients to discuss alternative treatment options with their physician and to report adverse reactions to the use of ranitidine to the agency's MedWatch website to help provide a better understanding of the problem.

 • September 24, 2019: The FDA announced the voluntary recall of 14 lots of prescription generic ranitidine capsules distributed by Sandoz, Inc., due to the presence of NDMA in the drug.
 The agency urged patients impacted by the recall to follow the recall instructions provided by the company and noted that not all ranitidine-containing products had been recalled at that point—only those included in the 14 lots from Sandoz.
 The agency also stated that its investigation of ranitidine was continuing, and that a testing protocol had been developed to be used by companies and regulators to test the levels of NDMA in ranitidine products.